StoreA/multi_pingpong/README.md

 2. Map an alias to the script for easy use

-Go to the botto of the configration file and add
+Go to the bottom of the configration file and add

 `alias set_your_name='python3 path/to/multi_pingpong.py'`